micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 #### Used serialisation/deserialisation method generated from IDL file

-In this case, transformation library will use generated code to serialise/deserialise the bridged ROS2 messages.
+In this case, transformation library will use generated code to serialise/deserialise the bridged ROS 2 messages.
 The generated code may be made using an IDL parser tool.
 In the micro-ROS case, Micro XRCE-DDS provides with Micro XRCE-DDS code generator, which accepts an IDL file as input and generates type code.
 This IDL files should correspond with those messages types the transformation is wanted.